danielgavrila/AMQPSerialize/README.md

 	//associate to the struct one identifier  from the enum TypesAMQP using AMQPPoint=AMQPStructs<Point,TypesAMQP::One>;

-	//the first is std::monostate ,to keep the same values as in enum TypesAMQP using VariantStruct=std::variant<std::monostate,Point>;
+	//the first type in variant is std::monostate ,to keep the same values as in enum TypesAMQP using VariantStruct=std::variant<std::monostate,Point>;

 	//define the wrapers